robbert-harms/MDT/docs/_getting_started/analysis.rst

 Using the GUI
 =============
 One of the ways to use MDT for model analysis is by using the Graphical User Interface (GUI).
-After installation a few utility scripts are available, one of which launches the GUI.
+After installation a few utility scripts are available on your system, one of which launches the GUI.
 To launch the GUI in Linux and OSX, please open a console and type ``mdt-gui`` or ``MDT`` to launch the analysis GUI.
-In Windows one can either open an Anaconda prompt and type ``mdt-gui`` or ``MDT``.
+In Windows one can either open an Anaconda prompt and type ``mdt-gui`` or ``MDT`` or, alternatively, one can type ``mdt-gui`` or ``MDT`` in the search bar under the start button to find and launch the GUI.

-Alternatively, in Windows, one can type ``mdt-gui`` or ``MDT`` in the search bar under the start button to find and launch the GUI.
+The following is an example of the GUI running in Linux:

 .. figure:: _static/figures/mdt_gui_intro_screenshot.png